(ML)

 Independent surveys and data analysis revealed widespread frustration among existing Honda users, who often had to juggle multiple applications to access functions that competitors offered in a single platform.
 Historically, Honda’s multi-app approach was intended to reduce development costs and enable flexible pricing.
 In practice, however, it produced the opposite effect.
 Our analysis of operating data and cost lines indicated that maintaining separate apps across the three major markets not only drove higher development and management costs, but also created confusion for users—from managing multiple logins and payment plans to navigating inconsistent experiences.
 Attempts to offset this friction through lower pricing only further eroded perceived value.

 To resolve these issues, our team proposed a unified “one-stop” structure, consolidating the entire ecosystem into a single next-generation application—code-named ConnectX.
-This approach aligns with long-established best practices in the automotive industry and positions Honda to deliver a simpler, more cohesive connected experience while reducing operational complexity and cost.
+This approach aligns with established best practices in the automotive industry and positions Honda to deliver a simpler, more cohesive connected experience while reducing operational complexity and cost.

 From fragmented apps to one unified, one-stop ConnectX experience